nishantjr/fuzzing-with-k/doc/report.md

 This kind of development goes against the traditionally software engineering principals such as DRY (don't repeat yourself).

 The semantics-first approach to language development gives us insight into how this problem can be solved.
+This approach dictates that the formal semantics of a language be defined first, and tools such as interepreters, compilers and debuggers be derived from said formal semantics.
 As prescribed by this approach, we will build a test case generator that is parametric over the formal semantics of the language.

-We intend to use the \K{} Framework as the basis of our work.
-This framework allows defining programming languages semantics and deriving various language tools (e.g. parsers, interpreters, deductive verifiers, symbolic execution engines...) from them.
-Currently, \K{} does not support test case generation.
+As the basis of our tool, we intend to use the \K{} Framework.
+\K{} is a language framework that has already been used to define several real-world languages such as C, Python, LLVM, Java, JavaScript, EVM and Solidity.
+The \K{} Framework is also already able to derive a parser, interpreter, symbolic execution engine, model checker and a deductive verifier from these semantics.
+However, \K{} currently doesn't have a test case generator.
 Our work will focus on adding a test case generator to
 \K{} and evaluating it with existing \K{} definitions of languages like the EVM and JavaScript.